 *This web seminar is approved for AoTA contact hours in addition to CEs approved for all ASA web seminars.

-The importance of proper nutrition for older adults simply cannot be overstated.
-However, for some older adults who live alone, it can be difficult to remain motivated to cook nutritious meals for just one person.
+The importance of proper nutrition for older adults cannot be overstated.
+But for some older adults who live alone, it can be difficult to remain motivated to cook nutritious meals for one.
 According to the U.S. Census Bureau, about 28 percent (13.8 million) of community-dwelling older adults live alone, which could put them at risk for poor nutrition.
 Malnutrition can affect the mind, body, immune system and energy levels in ways older adults and family caregivers may not realize.
-Registered dietician Shannon Muhs will be a guest speaker on this web seminar to teach about proper nutrition for older patients and provide simple meal preparation tips for one person.
-Register for this web seminar to learn how professionals can better support healthy nutrition for older adults and provide resources to support cooking for one.
+Registered dietician Shannon Muhs will be a guest speaker on this webinar to teach proper nutrition for older patients and provide simple meal preparation tips for one.
+Register for this webinar to learn how professionals can better support healthy nutrition for older adults and provide resources to support cooking for one.

 - Describe the causes and warning signs of poor nutrition;

 - Identify the potential risks associated with eating alone;

 - Describe the nutritional guidelines for older adults; and,